 - **When is an academic not an academic? insert link to blog post here

-If you want something enough you’ll find the time.
-I’m a writer and a reflective practitioner so words and reflection are a large part of my life.
-The blog is a snapshot of my thoughts and progress with learning, teaching and research.
-It’s also a sort of personal writing challenge – it should be possible to find @750 words a week and once you get into the habit it’s not so hard.
+However, if you want something enough you’ll find the time.
+I’m a reflective practitioner.
+Words play a large part of my life.
+The blog is a shared snapshot of thoughts around learning, teaching and research.
+It’s also a personal challenge – it should be possible to find @750 words a week to write about something related to education.

 Pat Thompson suggests Seven reasons why blogging can make you a better academic writer The point about finding your writing voice is particularly relevant.
-We live in an increasingly digital age where other people will use google to find out more about you.
-Blogging is a way of taking control of your identity.
-It’s also excellent writing practice; a skill often taken for granted.
-How many times do you see workshops for academics to learn to write?
+We live in an increasingly digital age where other people will use google to find out about you.
+Blogging is a way of taking control of your online identity.

 - Blogging can help you to establish writing as a routine